Chiadma: Territory

 The Chiadma territory is divided into two regions.
 The western portion lies between the sacred mountain of Regraga, Djebel Hadid, and the Atlantic Ocean coastal plain of the Sahel.
 This area is known for its mariners, and its farmers raise garden crops, providing the local market with vegetables, fruits and fish.
 Olive oil, grain and livestock are produced in the eastern Kabla region.

+Language

+The linguist Felipe Benjamin Francisco, based on data made up of four hours of speech, concluded that the speech of the Chiadma does not show relevant contact with the Shilha language despite their centuries long relationship with the Haha.
+The dialect that Fransisco investigated shared many features with the Hilalian dialect spoken in the Atlantic strip, ʕṛūbi.
+Francisco records an excerpt of a woman originating from the Chiadma territory specifically Aquermoud.